Lorak294/chatapp/README.md

 cargo build --release
 ```

-The project includes two applications: client and server.
+The workspace includes one shared library and two applications: client and server.
 First run the server:

 ```bash
 # run the server